Term

 The practical liquidity-management approach scales with sophistication.
 Retail LPs (1–3 funds, modest commitments) typically maintain 1–2 years of expected calls in cash.
 Mid-sized LPs (5–10 funds) often establish dedicated capital-call credit facilities — bank lines specifically for bridging calls.
 Institutional LPs (endowments, large family offices) maintain detailed call-projection models, project expected calls vs distributions over multi-year horizons, and manage liquidity at the portfolio level rather than fund-by-fund.

 The accounting treatment varies by reporting framework.
 Under US GAAP for personal balance sheets, unfunded commitment is typically disclosed as a note rather than recorded as a liability — the obligation is contingent, and accounting standards generally don't recognize contingent liabilities until probable.
-Under institutional accounting (ASC 825 for private funds), unfunded commitments are recognized as commitments and disclosed in financial statements.
+Under institutional accounting (ASC 946 for investment companies, together with the ASC 440 commitments-disclosure requirements), unfunded commitments are recognized as commitments and disclosed in financial statements.
 Family-office accounting often uses the institutional approach for internal reporting, retail-balance-sheet for tax purposes.

 Unfunded commitment liability survives certain LP transitions.
 An LP transferring fund interest to a successor (estate planning, generational transfer) generally transfers the unfunded commitment as well — the recipient takes both the called-to-date NAV and the unfunded contingent obligation.
 Selling LP interest in the secondaries market typically settles the unfunded portion as part of the transaction; the buyer assumes the going-forward obligation.

-LCR = (cash + liquid_securities + available_credit) / unfunded_commitment- LCR
+LCR = (cash + liquid_securities + available_credit) / unfunded_commitment

 Common pitfalls